El Silbón: Legend

+You are cursed, and cursed you shall be for the rest of eternity until God has mercy on your soul.

 It has a characteristic whistle.
 It is said that when the whistling sounds close, there's no danger, and the whistler is far away, but when the whistling sounds distant, it means it is nearby.
 It is also said that hearing the whistling foretells one's own death, and one may hear it anywhere at any time.
 In this situation, the only thing that can save the victim is the sound of a dog barking (as it is the only thing it is afraid of), a chili, or a whip.
 The spirit tends to take revenge on womanizers.

 Many inhabitants of Los Llanos say that they have seen it, primarily in the summer, a time when the Venezuelan savannah burns in the harsh drought.
 The Whistler sits in the trees and gathers dust in his hands.
 But it is mainly on rainy or humid days that the spirit wanders, hungry for death, and eager to punish drunkards, womanizers, or sometimes innocent victims.
 It is said that it sucks the alcohol out of drunkards through their navel when it finds them alone and that it tears womanizers to pieces, removes their bones, and puts them in the sack where it keeps the remains of his father.

 Some versions say it appears as a giant of about six meters that moves about the treetops, creaking, and emitting its chilling whistle.
 Inside its old and tattered sack lie the bones of its father, or according to some renditions, its multiple victims.
 Other versions say he appears as the shadow of a tall thin man, with a hat, and goes after drunkards most of all.

-They say that the whistler can appear by a house on certain nights, drop his sack on the ground and count the bones one by one.
-If one hears it, nothing will happen, but if someone doesn't hear it before dawn, one person in your home will die.